 Jaycees were committed to a belief in God and the value of free enterprise.
 They provided significant training in meeting procedure, debating and project management.
 Initially they supported local amenities such as parks and playgrounds, and later promotional ventures like industry fairs or tourist brochures.

 Jaycees spawned informal women’s auxiliaries, sometimes called Jaycettes, to assist their partners.
 From 1973 some chapters began admitting women – which was formally accepted nationwide after some debate in 1977.
-By 2010 numbers had dropped drastically to about 1,200.
+By the 2010s there were few active clubs left.

 Other service groups